 Credit risk is the risk of potential loss to the Company if the counterparty to a financial instrument fails to meet it contractual obligations.
-The Company's credit risk is primarily attributable to its liquid financial assets including cash and accounts receivable.
-The Company limits exposure to credit risk on liquid financial assets through maintaining its cash with high-credit quality financial institutions.
+The Company's credit risk is primarily attributable to its cash balances.
+The Company limits exposure to credit risk through maintaining its cash with high-credit quality financial institutions.
 The majority of the Company's cash is held with a major Canadian based financial institution.